 When I was old enough to have pocket money at school and when I had a bit of spending money at university it was such a thrill to choose something to buy.
 It felt like a real treat, but also a decision to be pondered and made very carefully.
 After all, funds were limited!

 The challenge is retaining this feeling.
 Once you have a little more disposable income it is all too easy for lifestyle inflation to creep in.
 It is easy to get carried away making lots of little purchases because you can.
-They may still be in the sale, or be a bargain, but the thrill of a well considered purchase of something you really wanted, and maybe had to save for is a better feeling to hold on to.
+They may still be in the sale, or be a bargain, but the thrill of a well-considered purchase of something you really wanted and maybe had to save for is a better feeling to hold on to.

 It certainly encourages lean finances anyway!
-By the way, don’t hesitate to get access to Meredith Shirk’s flat belly system “Wake Up Lean“.
-If you want to lose your belly fat this book is one of the bests you can download on my website.
+By the way, don’t hesitate to get access to Meredith Shirk’s flat belly system.
+If you want to lose your belly fat this guide is one of the bests you can download on my website.